LuccaT95/MasterThesisCode/Readme.md

 # Master's Thesis

-This repository contains the accompanying code to my master's thesis "A Balanced Grey Code for the Symmetric Group and on Symmetric Chain Decompositions of the Permutahedron" written at TU Berlin.
+This repository contains the accompanying code to my master's thesis "Symmetric Chain Decompositions of Combinatorial Posets" written at TU Berlin.

 ## Prerequisites for running the Python scripts